Pelvic inflammatory disease

 Pelvic inflammatory disease (PID) is a broad term that encompasses a spectrum of infection and inflammation of the upper female genital tract, resulting in a range of abnormalities.

-The highest incidence is seen among sexually-active women in their teens, with 75% cases being under 25 years of age.
+The highest incidence is seen among sexually-active women in their teens, with 75% of cases being under 25 years of age.
 In the United States, approximately 1 million females are thought to be afflicted with pelvic inflammatory disease per year, and nearly 275,000 of them are believed to be hospitalized 7.

 More common presentations include acute pelvic pain (of variable intensity), cervical motion tenderness, vaginal discharge, fever, dyspareunia, and leukocytosis.
 Right upper quadrant pain from perihepatitis in Fitz-Hugh-Curtis syndrome is possible.